-&lt;sup>1For instance, the three Western occupation zones had identical tax policies from the outset (Franzen, 1994).
-In 1948, they together introduced the currency reform, merged their foreign trade offices, agreed on the same food rations, and jointly entered the European Recovery Program to implement the Marshall Plan (Pünder, 1966).
+1Moreover, in 1948, they together introduced the currency reform, merged their foreign trade offices, and agreed on the same food rations.
+They also jointly implemented the Marshall Plan (Pünder, 1966) and the French and US zone received roughly equal funds per capita, see Appendix Table E1.